Insurance Accepted by Orthodontist in Jacksonville, FL

 What if Weaver & Stratton Pediatric Dentistry & Orthodontics Is Out-of-Network?

-Please understand that we file dental insurance as a courtesy to our patients.
+Please understand that our emergency dentist in Orange Park, FL, files dental insurance as a courtesy to our patients.
 We do not have a contract with your insurance company, only you do.
 We are not responsible for how your insurance company handles its claims or for what benefits they pay on a claim.
 We can only assist you in estimating your portion of the cost of treatment.
 We at no time guarantee what your insurance will or will not do with each claim.
 Once again, we file claims as a courtesy to you.

 Dental insurance is meant to be an aid in receiving dental care.
 Many patients think that their insurance pays 90%-100% of all dental fees.
 This is not true!
 Most plans only pay between 50%-80% of the average total fee.
 Some pay more, some pay less.
 The percentage paid is usually determined by how much you or your employer has paid for coverage, or the type of contract your employer has set up with the insurance company.